Customizing database fields

 The following field types are available:

-Simple text field, used for short entries.
+Simple text field, used for short entries (up to 200 characters).

 Multiple choice with extra charge